-Boston, Chicago & More NHL Teams Bang Sticks On Ice To Honor 15 Junior Players Killed — Videos & Pics
+Boston, Chicago & More NHL Teams Pay Tribute To 15 Junior Players Killed In Bus Crash — Videos & Pics

 Truly moving.
 NHL teams across and US and Canada honored the junior players who tragically died in a bus crash on April 6.
 Take a look.

-Teams through professional hockey are paying tribute to the 15 young players who’s lives ended when their team’s bus crash on April 6.
-When the Chicago Blackhawks faced against the Winnipeg Jets, both teams assembled in the center of the ice in a circle where they banged their sticks against the ice in tribute to the young athletes who had died in the tragedy.
-During this moment, images of the players who died were displayed on the Jumbotron.
+Teams through professional hockey are paying tribute to the 15 young players who’s lives ended when their team’s bus crashed on April 6.
+When the Chicago Blackhawks faced off against the Winnipeg Jets on Saturday, April 7, both teams assembled in circle in the center of the ice where they banged their sticks in tribute to the young athletes who had died in the tragedy.
+During this moment, images of the deceased players were displayed on the Jumbotron.
 On top of that, players on both teams wore jerseys that said “Broncos” on the back in honor of the Humboldt Broncos, the team that experienced the horrific loss.
-‘It’s a sad, sad day for the entire hockey world today,’ Blackhawks coach Joel Quenneville told the Chicago Tribune.
+“It’s a sad, sad day for the entire hockey world today,” Blackhawks coach Joel Quenneville told the Chicago Tribune.

 Likewise, the Toronto Maple Leafs honored the 15 young athletes with a moment of silence as the players bowed their heads on ice.
 A similar moment was observed during Vegas Golden Knights match against the Calgary Flames.
-Later, during the Jets game against the Blackhawks, fans began to cheer “Let’s go Broncos” to honor deceased players.
+Later, during the Jets game against the Blackhawks, fans began to cheer “Let’s go Broncos” to honor the young players who died too soon.
 Clearly this tragedy was felt far and wide in the hockey community.
 In fact, Canadian Prime Minister Justin Trudeau will be attending a public vigil at Humboldt arena on Sunday, April 8.

 We play for Humboldt. #PrayForHumboldt pic.twitter.com/kgvUTmzokw